1:2 Brute Force Consensus

 The vast majority of mining incentives for miner's to continue racing for blocks does not come from the fees generated to process the transactions, but from another Bitcoin innovation: the "mining reward".

 New Bitcoins are generated on a deflationary emissions schedule.
 After every batch of 210,000 blocks, the reward for finding a new bitcoin is abruptly cut in half.

 210,000 blocks x ~10 minutes = 2.1 million minutes or 2.1mm/(60 minutes x 24 hours x 365 days) = ~4 years per halving event.

-In 2010 when anyone with a small personal computer could mine Bitcoin themselves, the block reward was 50 bitcoin every ~10 minutes.
-In May 2018, the reward is only 12.5 Bitcoin, and will be reduced to 6.25 in the year 2020, then halve again roughly every 4 years there after until no reward is left.
+Back in 2010, when anyone with a small personal computer could mine Bitcoin themselves, the block reward was 50 bitcoin every ~10 minutes.
+In 2018, the reward was only 12.5 Bitcoin, 6.25 in the year 2020, then halve again roughly every 4 years there after until no reward is left.